ZhengxuYan/ZhengxuYan.github.io/personal_website/source/about/index.md

 - Deep Reinforcement Learning
 - Systems Programming

-Through my coursework and research projects at Berkeley, I've had the opportunity to work on various exciting projects, from developing multi-agent LLM trading systems to implementing reinforcement learning solutions for healthcare facilities.
+Across Stanford and Berkeley, I've had the opportunity to work on a range of impactful projects—from benchmarking project-scale code agents and serving diffusion transformers, to implementing reinforcement learning solutions for healthcare facilities.

 ### Professional Journey 💻

 I've been fortunate to work on diverse projects that combine my technical skills with real-world applications.
 My experience spans:
+- Teaching and course operations for Berkeley's Large Language Model Agents curriculum
 - Research assistance at UC Berkeley's Sky Computing Lab
 - Machine Learning engineering at UC Berkeley's School of Public Health
 - Research in healthcare technology at the University of Nebraska